keystonejs/keystone/examples/document-field/README.md

 }),
 ```

-### The `Author.bio` field
+#### The `Author.bio` field

-The `Author.bio` field demonstrates how to use the how to use fine-grained configuration options to customise which formatting options are supported.
+Demonstrates how to use the how to use fine-grained configuration options to customise which formatting options are supported.
 In this case we only want to allow bold and italics text, unordered lists, and linked text.

 ```ts